slatedocs/slate/source/index.html.md

 You can access related data by using the [$expand](#query-option-expand) query option or you can [navigate to related data](#requesting-related-records) using a URL path.
 You can traverse multiple levels of relational data by navigating through the URL path or with nested $expand queries.

+Please note: Trying to access or modify relation fields that are self-referencing will not work (i.e. A relation type field on an object that is a relation to itself)

 # Requesting Object Data